postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Next steps

-Once you start working collaboratively in a public workspace, users will fork collections and create pull requests.
+Once you start working collaboratively in a public workspace, users can fork collections and create pull requests.

 * To learn more about version control in Postman, visit [Using version control](/docs/collaborating-in-postman/version-control-for-collections/).